Quantum Simulation Meets Nonequilibrium Dynamical Mean Field Theory: Exploring the Periodically Driven, Strongly Correlated Fermi-Hubbard Model: Experiment

 \subsection{Near-resonant modulation}

-In the near-resonant driving protocols used to study the creation of $\mathcal{D}$ versus $K_0$ and $U$ we load the cloud in 200 ms in an anisotropic lattice with $J_{x,y,\tilde{z}}/h=[202,100,67]$~Hz.
+In the near-resonant driving protocols used to study the creation of $\mathcal{D}$ versus $K_0$ and $U$ we load the cloud in 200 ms in an anisotropic lattice with $J_{x,y,\tilde{z}}/h=[202,100,67]$~Hz (see table~\ref{table:Dens_profiles}, and Fig.~\ref{figS3:HTS} for definition of $J_{\tilde{z}}=\tilde{J}_z=(2J_z+J_w)/3$).
 We further ramp in 10 ms to our starting hexagonal lattice configuration $J_{x,y,z}/h=[209(38),100(7),98(7)]$~Hz.
-In contrast to the off-resonant case we don't need to scale down the energy scales which results in a better preparation with respect to thermalization of the initial state.
+In contrast to the off-resonant case we do not need to scale down the energy scales which results in a better preparation with respect to thermalization of the initial state.
 To reach strong repulsive interactions we use a $m_F=-9/2,-5/2$ mixture with its Feshbach resonance situated at 224.2 G. In particular we use $U/h=3.5(1)$~kHz to prepare the system in a deep Mott insulating state.
 The driving amplitude $K_0$ is then ramped up during a varying time and the modulation is held for 100 $\mu$s at constant $K_0$ before the detection of $\mathcal{D}$ starts.
 Here $\Omega/(2\pi)=3.5$~kHz in all protocols.
 Measurements with different $K_0$ are taken with fixed static Hubbard parameters, see Table \ref{Table_near-res}.
 Measurements with different $U$ are taken with fixed $K_0=1.44(2)$.